ProfessorAire/Evands.Pellucid-Crestron/readme.md

 ### Options

 There are a variety of options available for the `ConsoleBase`, `Debug`, and `Logger` classes, all located in the `Evands.Pellucid.Options` class.
-These options are automatically saved and loaded from the file `pellucid.console-options.toml` in the application directory.
+Starting with `v1.1.0` these are no longer saved in the application directory.
+They are optionally saved and loaded from the file `pellucid.console-options#.toml` (where `#` == the application directory) in the `\USER\Pellucid` directory.
 In this manner your options are persisted across reboots.
 If you manually set any of these options in your code your selections will take effect after the program reboots, overriding whatever values were loaded from the configuration file.

 This also means that it's possible to provide a default configuration file with your program.
 Using your preferred method of configuration transformation you can create a different version for `Debug` and `Release` configurations and load them automatically with the code to the processor.